 PROJECT HISTORY

-In 2023 and 2024, Renaldo Hudson, a death row survivor and community leader, worked with David Knight and the Movements Against Mass Incarceration Lab at the Incite Institute at Columbia University, David Moran and Soapbox Productions and Organizing, and writer Elizabeth Futrell to document the oral history of the abolition of the death penalty in Illinois from the perspective of those most affected but historically least heard: those on death row themselves.
-In 2025, we produced a 60-minute documentary from this material, creating a teaching tool for advocates, decision makers, and the general public.
+Starting in 2023, Renaldo Hudson, a death row survivor and community leader, worked with David Knight and the Movements Against Mass Incarceration Lab at the Incite Institute at Columbia University, David A Moran, Multimedia Director & Producer at SoapBox Productions and Organizing, and writer Elizabeth Futrell to document the oral history of the abolition of the death penalty in Illinois from the perspective of those most affected but historically least heard: those on death row themselves.
+By summer 2026, we produced a 60-minute documentary from this material, creating a teaching tool for advocates, decision makers, and the general public.

 ABOUT DPP